ddprrt/ddprrt.github.io/_posts/2015-12-21-gulp-promises.md

 don't interfere with everything new coming from your Git branch.

 So, what we are aiming for is a call that copies all the files from a source directory to a destination directory, where Gulp awaits to execute your build tasks.
+With the concepts we learned from [incremental builds](/gulp-4-incremental-builds/) we are able to create the first part: Copying new files from a source to a destination:

 {% highlight javascript %}
 var globArray = [ ... ]  // all the files you want to read